trinhcon/CSC301-Upendo-Honey/docs/deliverable-2/iteration-02-review.md

  * Ordered from most to least important.
  * Explain why (i.e. give a supporting argument) you consider a decision to be unsuccessful
  * Feel free to refer/link to process artifact(s).

+ 1. Communication issues due to the separation of backend and frontend tasks.
+ Our team divided the tasks between frontend and backend which resulted in tumultuous development early on in the project.
+Many issues and concerns were raised as different team members were not experienced in tool used by other members.
+As a result, preparation for development had a very high learning curve which resulted in a few weeks required to establish a stable set of tooling and basic code infrastructure.
+This decision is unsuccessful in simplifying development because when frontend and backend development connected through a REST API, it was not always clear which end of development was causing issues.
+This would recur a few times where one of the team's half would be blocked by another.

+ 2.

 #### Q3.
 Planned changes